quixio/quix-streams/docs/publish.md

 ## Close a stream

-Streams can be left open 24/7 if you aren’t sure when the next data will arrive, but they can and should be closed when you know that you won't be publishing any more data to signal consumers the stream is over.
+Streams can be left open 24/7 if you aren’t sure when the next data will arrive, but they can and should be closed when you know that you won't be publishing any more data to signal to consumers that the stream is over.

 However, sometimes a stream can be closed for other reasons, such as if an error occurs in the publisher code, or something unexpected happens.